What Is the Best Treatment for Oral Mucositis?

 What Causes Oral Mucositis After Chemotherapy?

 The reason chemotherapy drugs are used to eliminate cancer is that they are very effective at targeting cells that divide quickly – a key characteristic of cancer.
 Unfortunately, these drugs often fail to distinguish friend from foe, attacking healthy tissue and cancerous tissue alike in their zeal to fight the disease.
-Healthy cells that grow rapidly – cells in the mouth, hair, nails, and bone marrow – are vulnerable to these toxic chemicals; it’s why hair loss is a common side effect of these treatments, and it’s why sores form in the mouth after chemo.
+Healthy cells that grow rapidly – cells in the mouth, hair, nails, and bone marrow – are vulnerable to these toxic chemicals; it’s why hair loss is a common side effect of chemotherapy treatments, and it’s why sores form in the mouth after chemo.

 As the chemotherapy drugs circulate through the body, passing through blood vessels on their way to their target, they eventually reach the mouth and often begin breaking down the mucous membranes that line the cheeks, tongue, and other areas.
 This attack causes the development of painful sores, bleeding, and inflammation that together constitute oral mucositis.